 Picture this.
-Your good friend texts you to say he just got home from a blind date.
+Your good friend texts you to say he just got home from a first date.
 You call him right away to see how it went.

 “Well?” you ask.

 You can practically hear him shrug.
 “She was nice-looking, smart, kind, and interesting.
 But I’ve met a lot of girls who are nice-looking, smart, kind, and interesting.
 This one was no different.”

 Believe it or not, many manuscripts get rejected for the same reasons that this hypothetical date didn’t work out.